unipi-smartapp-2021/test-run/README.md

 * [`Execution`](https://github.com/unipi-smartapp-2021/actuators-control)

 The integrated system is built on top of [carla-ros](https://github.com/unipi-smartapp-2021/ETEAM-MIRROR-etdv_simulator/tree/dockerized-install) as a docker container, please refer to the aforementioned docummentation for setup instructions.
+Make sure to carefully follow Section [`Some dependencies`](https://github.com/unipi-smartapp-2021/ETEAM-MIRROR-etdv_simulator/tree/dockerized-install#some-dependencies) and have the `Nvidia container toolkit` installed on your system.

 ## Hardware Requirements
 As of now, the current system architecture has strict hardware requirements: to work, an Nvidia graphics card must be available with the latest drivers installed and it must have `CUDA` compatibility with at least version `11.3`.
 Make sure you have the CUDA runtime installed on your host machine and that it matches (at least) the version indicated above.

 ## Installation
-If you havent, please clone the repository with:
+If you haven't, please clone the repository with:
 ```
 git clone --recursive <url>
 ```